wanghaisheng/responsive-landing-page-starter/content/blog/en/integrate-phone-calls-to-a-dialogflow-chatbot-via-websockets.md

     `GCLOUD_PROJECT_ID`
     `GOOGLE_APPLICATION_CREDENTIALS`
 17. Deploy the application `git push heroku master` or `git push heroku main` depending on your branch name.
 18. Make a note of the URL found in the console (e.g. `thisappname.herokuapp.com`).
-We will add this information in the  `DF_CONNECTING_SERVER` argument of part 5/7 of the tutorial
+We will add this information in the  `DF_CONNECTING_SERVER` argument of 'Set Up the Dialogflow Voice API Sample Application' part of the tutorial

-## 4/7 Set Up Your Vonage Voice API Application Credentials and Phone Number
+## Set Up Your Vonage Voice API Application Credentials and Phone Number

    ![](https://lh5.googleusercontent.com/sMtzm5Ru-Mi6YwkpuKSn9Y-Da5MSzbKWjlpRTUW7bXSJZYbH1c_OWAxt_5211PAmMvg6ICu-OrmewGa1b5OrBeKfe-bU2aAM13CpjBWvoJLAcFsAW9ACdSCU1TiOCKi7-zTKYlrw)